Obama invokes January 6 insurrection to advocate for voting rights bill - KTVZ

 Obama invokes January 6 insurrection to advocate for voting rights bill

-Former President Barack Obama on Monday invoked the January 6 insurrection at the US Capitol to advocate for a sweeping voting right bills set to be considered by the Senate, arguing the uprising proved Americans cannot “take our democracy for granted.”
+Former President Barack Obama on Monday invoked the January 6 insurrection at the US Capitol to advocate for a sweeping voting rights bill set to be considered by the Senate, arguing the uprising proved Americans cannot “take our democracy for granted.”

 Obama’s comments came a day before the Senate is set to vote on whether to advance the For the People Act, the first procedural test of the bill.